mlr-org/mlr3mbo/README.md

 # mlr3mbo

-A new R6 and much more modular implementation for single- and multicrit Bayesian optimization.
+A new R6 and much more modular implementation for single- and multi-crit Bayesian optimization.

 <!-- badges: start -->